Bigidity/MemoryStore/docs/API.md

 - `key`: The key to store the value under
 - `value`: The value to store (can be any serializable data)
 - `expiryTime` (optional): Time in seconds before the entry expires (defaults to Settings.DefaultExpiryTime)

+!!! warning "Important"
+    Values must be serializable by Roblox's MemoryStoreService.
+Complex objects with circular references or certain data types may cause errors.

 **Example:**
 ```lua